below/HelloSilicon/README.md

 * `-lSystem` tells the linker to link our executable with `libSystem.dylib`.
 We do that to add the `LC_MAIN` load command to the executable.
 Generally, Darwin does not support [statically linked executables](https://developer.apple.com/library/archive/qa/qa1118/_index.html).
 It is [possible](https://stackoverflow.com/questions/32453849/minimal-mach-o-64-binary/32659692#32659692), if not especially elegant to create executables without using `libSystem.dylib`.
 I will go deeper into that topic when time permits.
 For people who read _Mac OS X Internals_ I will just add that this replaced `LC_UNIXTHREAD` as of MacOS X 10.7.
 * `-sysroot`: In order to find `libSystem.dylib`, it is mandatory to tell our linker where to find it.
 It seems this was not necessary on macOS 10.15 because _"New in macOS Big Sur 11 beta, the system ships with a built-in dynamic linker cache of all system-provided libraries.
 As part of this change, copies of dynamic libraries are no longer present on the filesystem."_.
 We use `xcrun -sdk macosx --show-sdk-path` to dynamically use the currently active version of Xcode.
 * `-e _start`: Darwin expects an entrypoint `_main`.
-In order to keep the sample both as close as possible to the book, and to allow it's use with in the C-Sample from _Chapter 3_, I opted to keep `_start` and tell the linker that this is the entry point we want to use
+In order to keep the sample both as close as possible to the book, and to allow it's use within the C-Sample from _Chapter 3_, I opted to keep `_start` and tell the linker that this is the entry point we want to use
 * `-arch arm64` for good measure, let's throw in the option to cross-compile this from an Intel Mac

 ## Chapter 2